nasrullah878/nasrullahkhan_projects/README.md

-# py
-this is all  about python AND SOME EXTRA FILES  nk fbgn and changew\s nk efrgh rgf this is all  about python AND SOME EXTRA FILES this is all  about python AND SOME EXTRA FILES this is all  about python AND SOME EXTRA FILES main
+this repository is all about projects